Calibrated Principal Component Regression: DISCUSSION AND CONCLUSION

 \section{DISCUSSION AND CONCLUSION}

-We present a new algorithm CPCR, which leverages cross-fitting to control the truncation bias by softening PCR's hard cutoff.
-This algorithm enjoys provable guarantees and empirically achieves decent and robust performance.
+We propose CPCR, a principled extension of PCR that leverages cross-fitting to mitigate truncation bias induced by hard spectral cutoff.
+CPCR enjoys provable guarantees and achieves stable and robust improvements across a range of settings.

-A limitation of our theoretical analysis is we only consider least in-distribution risk.
-While in reality, a distribution shift for the test set is possible, especially for domain generalization tasks.
-Therefore, a future research venue is to explore the distribution shift setting which would potentially benefit more applications.